-Load the post-milling multi-channel fluorescence image and the CryoTEM projection image into the custom projective transformation software for region of interest registration [1].
+Load the post-milling multi-channel fluorescence image and the CryoTEM projection image into the custom projective transformation software for region of interest registration.
 Now select 8 to 10 pairs of reference points that are visible in both fluorescence and electron microscopy images to compute projective transformation [2].
 Use the overlaid fluorescence and transmission electron microscopy image as a guide to select an imaging area within the camera frame size for high-magnification tilt-series collection [3].

-SCREEN: Importing both fluorescence and projection images into the software interface, showing them side-by-side.
+SCREEN: Importing and thresholding fluorescence image, TEM atlas at low magnification, and an enlarged lamella atlas for identifying ROI into the software interface.

-SCREEN: Reference points are being marked across both image types, with transformation grid overlay updating dynamically.
+SCREEN: Select 6 to 10 pairs of reference points that are visible in both fluorescence and TEM atlas at low magnification to compute the projective transformation.
+Use the drop-down menu on the top to adjust the view.
+Move the image using the scroll bars on the left and the bottom.
+At this step, we recommend using features such as four edges of the lamella and other clearly distinguishable features located along the lamella edge.
+Other features, such as holes or broken areas on the EM grids, can also be used.
+Reference points are being marked across both image types, with transformation grid overlay updating dynamically.

+SCREEN: Select again 6 to 10 pairs of reference points that are visible in both the low-magnification TEM atlas and the enlarged lamella atlas to correlate fluorescence signal with cellular features.
+We recommend using features, such as small ice crystals or large membrane structures visible at this magnification under TEM.

 SCREEN: Display of overlaid image guiding the selection of a region within the camera's field of view.